 Some fire departments use a 24-hour shift pattern where one crew remains at the station for an entire day.
 Others will break this into two and make their crew only stay for 12 hours before they are relieved of their duties.

 The option a department goes for will depend on a number of factors, such as their response times, staffing, budgets, and which type has been proven to work better.
-The city managers and fire chiefs will liaise to come up with the best solution for their department.
+The city managers and fire chiefs will work together to come up with the best solution for their department.

 They will also handle the paperwork so that there is no confusion between the first and second-shift firefighters.